 Though it may seem odd, the lowest stage is normal mental functioning, or no cognitive impairment.

-Where the heck did I put my keys?
+Where did I put my keys?
 What was that person’s name?

 At least half of the population 65 and older reports some minor age-related forgetfulness, according to the Fisher Center for Alzheimer’s Research.
-Caregivers or medical providers may not even notice such mild impairment, and it’s not considered to be dementia.
+Caregivers or medical providers may not even notice such mild impairment, and it’s not a sign of the early stages of dementia.

 When memory and cognitive problems become more regular, as well as noticeable to caregivers and family members, a person is said to be suffering from mild cognitive impairment (MCI).
 It doesn’t generally have a major impact on day-to-day functioning.

+How quickly does this dementia progress in the elderly?
 Eight in 10 people with MCI will go on to develop Alzheimer’s disease within seven years, according to the National Institute on Aging.
-Since MCI can precede more severe stages of dementia, it’s important to recognize the signs of this stage and seek medical advice.
+Since MCI can precede more severe dementia stages, it’s important to recognize the signs of this stage and seek medical advice.

-A person is not typically diagnosed with dementia until they are at stage 4 or beyond.
+A person is not typically diagnosed with dementia until they’re at stage 4 or beyond.
+This is when medical professionals and caregivers notice personality changes, as well as cognitive impairment.

-At this point, a person has clear visible signs of mental impairment.
-While it’s considered early stage or mild dementia, the medical terminology is moderate cognitive decline.
+At this point, a person has clear, visible signs of mental impairment.
+While it’s considered mild or early stage dementia, the medical terminology for the fourth of the seven stages of dementia is “moderate cognitive decline.”

 Doctors and caregivers will likely notice a worsening of stage 3 dementia symptoms, such as difficulties with language, problem-solving, and travel.

-People require more intense care and supervision at this point.
+As they progress through the seven stages of dementia, elderly people require more intense care and supervision.
 Someone with middle stage dementia often needs some caregiver assistance with regular day-to-day activities, such as dressing, eating, or bathing.

-This stage marks the onset of what many professionals refer to as mid-stage dementia.
+This stage marks the onset of what many professionals refer to as “mid-stage” in the seven stages of dementia.

 When to seek memory care will vary depending on a senior’s dementia symptoms, health status, living situation, and more.
-One of our Senior Living Advisors can discuss memory care thoroughly and share information on communities in your area.
+Reach out to our free, local Senior Living Advisors to discuss memory care and dementia home care options for your family.

 National Institute on Aging, “What is Mild Cognitive Impairment?”: https://www.nia.nih.gov/health/what-mild-cognitive-impairment